-Considered a sacred tree, the shea tree (Shea-Karite tree) grows naturally in the wild in the dry savannah belt of west Africa.
-Shea butter has been in existence for centuries and some believe that it was used by Cleopatra and the Queen of Sheba.
-A centuries-old legend tells that Nefertiti had discovered a miraculous cream with which she could take care of her incredible beauty.
-This cream was made in Sub-Saharan Africa and even after thousands of years it continues to be used by women in the region.
+Considered to be a sacred tree, the Shea Tree (also known as the Shea-Karite tree) grows naturally in the wild in the dry savannah belt of West Africa.
+A centuries-old legend tells that Egyptian Queen Nefertiti had discovered the miraculous Shea Butter with which she could take care of her incredible beauty.

 Types of Shea Butter

-Refined shea butter process is used in large plants by manufacturers, using chemicals such as hexane.
-These chemicals help break open the seeds and speed the process of separating the fat (or butter) from the whole of the nut.
-These chemicals usually remove any odor and make it smooth, which allows manufacturers to add perfumes and preservatives.
-All the chemicals will affect the quality and beneficial properties of the butter, making it less reliable.
+Refined Shea Butter is known as the ‘processed form’ of Shea Butter.
+It’s used in large plants by manufacturers, using chemicals such as hexane.
+The chemicals help break open the seeds and speed the process of separating the fat (or butter) from the whole of the nut.
+These chemicals usually remove any odour and help make it smooth, allowing manufacturers to add perfumes and preservatives to increase shelf life.

 Shea butter acts as a natural sunscreen, containing natural SPF, providing protection against the ultraviolet radiations of the sun, though the level of protection offered may be variable.
 Shea butter is considered as the best skin care for winter and after-sun care as it provides the extra moisture, nutrients and protection needed by your skin during the cold season and summer.

-It has amazing healing properties, being often used as a base in medicinal ointments due to its anti-inflammatory properties.
+Shea Butter has amazing healing properties, being often used as a base in medicinal ointments due to its anti-inflammatory properties.
 It has been used since ages for the treatment of scars, eczema, blemishes, skin discolorations, chapped lips, stretch marks, dark spots, and in reducing the irritation caused by psoriasis.
 Due to its high content of vitamin A, it is effective in promoting healing and disinfection, and soothes skin allergies like poison ivy and insect bites.
-Vitamin F acts as a rejuvenator for soothing and healing rough and chapped skin.
+The vitamin F in Shea Butter acts as a rejuvenator for soothing and healing rough and chapped skin.